rodrigocolozio/rodrigocolozio/README.md

-### Currently working as a pentester, and as side projects, working on automation scriptsv to perform cybersecurity tasks quicker and easier.
+### Currently working as a pentester, and as side projects, working on automation scripts to perform cybersecurity tasks quicker and easier.
 Feel free to check them out <a href="https://github.com/rodrigocolozio?tab=stars">My scripts</a>